-4 Conclusions
+4 Conclusions 5

-5 A global aerosol data assimilation system was developed based on a global aerosol transport model, MASINGAR mk-2, and a 2-dimensional variational data assimilation method, and validated by AOD measurements.
-The assimilation system was used to produce an aerosol reanalysis product named the Japanese Reanalysis for Aerosol (JRAero) for the period 2011- 2015 through the assimilation of NRL-UND MODIS AOD data with a horizontal resolution of TL159 (about 1.1° × 1.1°).
+A global aerosol data assimilation system was developed based on a global aerosol transport model, MASINGAR mk-2, and a 2-dimensional variational data assimilation method.
+The assimilation system was used to produce an aerosol reanalysis product named the Japanese Reanalysis for Aerosol (JRAero) for the period 2011-2015 through the assimilation of NRL-UND MODIS AOD data with a horizontal resolution of TL159 (about 1.1° × 1.1°).
 In this paper, we have outlined the data assimilation system and presented the general specifications of JRAero.
 We have also presented results of our validation of the reanalysis AODs with AERONET AODs.